polterguy/phosphorusfive/core/lambda.exe/README.md

 The lambda.exe program contains two special Active Events itself, which are;

-* p5.console.write-line - Writes a line to the std output.
+* [p5.console.write-line] - Writes a line to the std output.
-* p5.console.read-line - Reads a line of input from the std input, and returns as "value" of node.
+* [p5.console.read-line] - Reads a line of input from the std input, and returns as "value" of node.

-This console program also have an "immediate mode", which allows you to type in Hyperlambda as you go, into the console, and have it executed when you are finished.
+lambda.exe also have an immediate mode, which allows you to type in Hyperlambda as you go, into the console, and have it evaluated when you are finished.
 See the help instructions for the program for details about how to do this.